Joseph Scates

 Joseph Scates (born February 19, 2000) is an American professional football wide receiver.
 He previously played college football for the Iowa State Cyclones and for the Memphis Tigers.

-Early life and high school
+Early life

 Scates attended high school at Dunbar.
 In Scates' junior season, he hauled in 37 passes for 966 yards and 20 touchdowns.
 Coming out of high school, Scates was rated as a four star recruit, where he decided to commit to play college football for the Iowa State Cyclones.

 College career

 Iowa State

 In Scates' first two seasons in 2019 and 2020, he totaled eight receptions for 159 yards and three touchdowns.
 During the 2021 season, Scates hauled in eight receptions for 145 yards and a touchdown.
 After the conclusion of the 2021 season, Scates decided to enter his name into the NCAA transfer portal.

 Memphis

 Scates decided to transfer to play for the Memphis Tigers.
 In week two of the 2022 season, Scates recorded a catch for a 79-yard touchdown in a win over Navy.
 Scates finished the 2022 season bringing in 18 receptions for 412 yards and four touchdowns in his first season with Memphis.
 In week eleven of the 2023 season, Scates caught the game winning touchdown versus South Florida.
 In Scates final collegiate season in 2023 he played in 12 games hauling in 33 receptions for 414 yards and six touchdowns.